emildrw/QuickTransfer/README.md

 ## Program protocol
 `QuickTransfer` works on **TCP**.

-All messages' exchanged within client and server have headers: they are a sequence of 8 bytes -- an id of the message type.
+All messages exchanged within client and server have headers: they are a sequence of 8 bytes -- an id of the message type.

 ### Messages sent between client and server
 #### Messages structures